EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 3. Building the model
 4. Deploying it

-It's been said that #1 and #2 take most of ML engineers time.
-This is to emphasize how little time it can feel the most fun part — #3 — gets to have.
+It’s been said that #1 and #2 take most of ML engineers’ time.
+This is to emphasize how little time it sometimes feels the most fun part—#3—gets.

-In the real world though, #4 over time can take not much less than the previous three.
+In the real world, though, #4 over time can take almost as much as the previous three.

 Deployed models sometimes need to be rebuilt.
 They consume data that need to constantly go through points #1 and #2.
-It certainly isn't always what's shown in the classroom: where datasets perfectly fit in the memory and model training takes at most a couple hours on an old laptop.
+It certainly isn’t always what’s shown in the classroom, where datasets perfectly fit in the memory and model training takes at most a couple hours on an old laptop.

-Working with gigantic datasets isn't the only problem.
+Working with gigantic datasets isn’t the only problem.
 Data pipelines can take long hours to complete.
 What if some part of your infrastructure has an unexpected downtime?
-Do you just start it all over again — from the very beginning?
+Do you just start it all over again from the very beginning?

 Many solutions of course exist.
-With this article, I'd like to go over this problem space and present an approach that feels really nice and clean.
+With this article, I’d like to go over this problem space and present an approach that feels really nice and clean.

 ### Project description

-The End Point Corporation has been on the market since 1995.
-That's 24 years!
-About 9 years from its inception, [the oldest article](https://www.endpoint.com/blog/2004/10/04/red-hat-enterprise-linux-3-update-3) on the company's blog has been published.
+End Point Corporation was founded in 1995.
+That’s 24 years!
+About 9 years later, [the oldest article](/blog/2004/10/04/red-hat-enterprise-linux-3-update-3) on the company’s blog was published.
 Since that time, a staggering number of 1435 unique articles have been published.
-That's a lot of words!
+That’s a lot of words!
 This is something we can definitely use in a smart way.

-For the purpose of having fun with building a production-grade data pipeline, let's imagine the following project:
+For the purpose of having fun with building a production-grade data pipeline, let’s imagine the following project:

-- A [doc2vec](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) model trained on the corpus of End Point's blog articles
+- A [doc2vec](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) model trained on the corpus of End Point’s blog articles
 - Use of the paragraph vectors for each article to find the 10 other, most similar articles

-I blogged about using the [matrix factorization](https://www.endpoint.com/blog/2018/07/17/recommender-mxnet) as a simple [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) style of the recommender system.
-We can think about today's doc2vec-based model as an example of the [content based filtering](https://en.wikipedia.org/wiki/Recommender_system#Content-based_filtering).
+I blogged about using the [matrix factorization](/blog/2018/07/17/recommender-mxnet) as a simple [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) style of the recommender system.
+We can think about today’s doc2vec-based model as an example of the [content based filtering](https://en.wikipedia.org/wiki/Recommender_system#Content-based_filtering).
 The business value would be the potentially increased blog traffic from users staying longer on the website.

 ### Scalable pipelines

 The data pipelines problem certainly found some really great solutions.
-The [Hadoop](http://hadoop.apache.org) project brought in the HDFS — a distributed file system for huge data artifacts.
+The [Hadoop](http://hadoop.apache.org) project brought in the HDFS—a distributed file system for huge data artifacts.
 Its MapReduce component plays a vital role in distributed data processing.

 Then, the fantastic [Spark](https://spark.apache.org) project came in.
-Its architecture makes data reside in memory by default — with explicit caching of the data on disks.
+Its architecture makes data reside in memory by default—with explicit caching of the data on disks.
 The project claims to be running workloads 100 times faster than Hadoop.

 Both projects though require the developer to use a very specific set of libraries.
-It's not easy e. g. to distribute [spaCy](https://spacy.io) training and inference on Spark.
+It’s not easy, for example, to distribute [spaCy](https://spacy.io) training and inference on Spark.

 ### Containers

-On the other side of the spectrum, there's [Dask](https://dask.org).
-It's a Python package that wraps [Numpy](https://www.numpy.org), [Pandas](https://pandas.pydata.org) and [Scikit-Learn](https://scikit-learn.org/stable/).
-It makes developers able to load huge piles of data — just as they would with the smaller datasets.
+On the other side of the spectrum, there’s [Dask](https://dask.org).
+It’s a Python package that wraps [Numpy](https://www.numpy.org), [Pandas](https://pandas.pydata.org) and [Scikit-Learn](https://scikit-learn.org/stable/).
+It enables developers to load huge piles of data, just as they would with the smaller datasets.
 The data is partitioned and distributed among the cluster nodes.
 It can work with groups of processes as well as clusters of containers.
 The APIs of the above-mentioned projects are (mostly) preserved while all the processing is suddenly distributed.

 Some teams like to use Dask along with [Luigi](https://luigi.readthedocs.io/en/stable/) and build production pipelines around [Docker](https://www.docker.com) or [Kubernetes](https://kubernetes.io).

-In this article, I'd like to present another Dask-friendly solution: Kubernetes-native workflows using [Argo](https://argoproj.github.io).
-What's great about it compared to Luigi, is that you don't even need to care about having a certain version of Python and Luigi installed to orchestrate the pipeline.
+In this article, I’d like to present another Dask-friendly solution: Kubernetes-native workflows using [Argo](https://argoproj.github.io).
+What’s great about it compared to Luigi, is that you don’t even need to care about having a certain version of Python and Luigi installed to orchestrate the pipeline.
 All you need is the Kubernetes cluster and Argo installed on it.

 ### Hands down work on the project